Skip to main content

 • “What further drags the experience down is the smartphone-level graphics.”

 The game's optimization is notably tailored for standalone headsets, with little to no adjustments made for PC VR, leading to mixed experiences.
-While some users praise the performance and gameplay optimization for VR, others highlight the lack of PC VR support.
-Overall, the optimization appears to favor standalone devices significantly.
+While some users praise the performance and gameplay optimization for VR, others highlight the lack of PC VR support as a significant drawback.

 • “Good optimization.”